WIS-MICC-CellObservatory/Methods/Running LSCF Python solution.md

 <img width="1271" height="996" alt="image" src="https://github.com/user-attachments/assets/bf8307f4-d14a-4c2e-bd33-44946986d54a" />

 ### Install Anaconda
-If Anaconda is installed on the computer it will appear in the Control pannel > Programs > Programs and Feature list:
+If Anaconda is installed on the computer it will appear in the Control panel > Programs > Programs and Feature list:
 <img width="1445" height="465" alt="image" src="https://github.com/user-attachments/assets/bab01de0-46bd-447f-b662-bd3d2d7d70cc" />

 If not, go to https://www.anaconda.com/download to install it

-### Create the solution enviorenment
+### Create the solution environment
 **Steps**
 1. Open **Anaconda prompt**
 2. Create the Conda relevant environment using the **.yml** file provided (e.g., imzml_env.yml) by running the following command:
 <p align="center">
 conda env create -f {Path to where .yml file is located on disk}/imzml_env.yml
 </p>
-This will create **imzml_env** enviorenment
+This will create **imzml_env** environment

 ## Run the solution
 **Steps**